h2oai/sql-sidekick/about.md

 **Actively Being Maintained:** Yes (Demo release: _In active RnD_)

-**Last Updated:** September, 2023
+**Last Updated:** October, 2023

 **Allows uploading and using new model and data:** Yes

 **Detailed Description:**
-An experimental demo to evaluate text-to-SQL capabilities of large language models (LLMs) to enable QnA for tabular data
+An experimental demo to evaluate text-to-SQL capabilities of large language models (LLMs) to enable QnA for structured data.